QSOLKCB/SPECTRAL/PHOTOACOUSTIC/README.md

 **Deterministic light-to-sound modelling and music generation—entirely inside the browser.**

-SPECTRAL Photoacoustic Laboratory 2.0 is a zero-install, dependency-free DHTML redesign of `photoacoustic_sonifier.py`.
+SPECTRAL Photoacoustic Laboratory 2.0 is a zero-install, dependency-free DHTML redesign of the original [`photoacoustic_sonifier.py`](scripts/photoacoustic_sonifier.py).
 It turns synthetic light signals or local WAV files into reproducible PCM16 audio through an explicit optical → thermal → pressure → cavity model.

 The application has no server, localhost process, Python runtime, Node runtime, package manager, build step, CDN, cloud dependency, telemetry, or network request.
 The browser is the application runtime.